Berg0162/simcline/README.md

   if (RXpacketBuffer[0] != '!'){
     return; // invalid RXpacket: do not further parse and process }
 .
+.
+ // New Settings values have arrived --> parse, set values and store persistently uint8_t iMax = 0, iMin = 0, iPerc = 0, iDispl = 0;
+   sscanf(RXpacketBuffer, "!S%d;%d;%d;%d;", &iMax, &iMin, &iPerc, &iDispl);
+ // set aRGVmax
+   aRGVmax = map(iMax, 0, 20, 20000, 22000);
+ // set aRGVmin
+   aRGVmin = map(iMin, 10, 0, 19000, 20000);
+ // set PercIncreaseInclination
+   PercentageIncreaseValue = iPerc;
+ // set OledDisplaySelection
+   OledDisplaySelection = iDispl;
+ // LittleFS for persistent storage of these values setPRSdata();
+.
+.
 ```
-In addition to the OLED display the Companion App can serve as a permanent display for the grade and cycling data<br>
+In addition to the OLED display the Companion App can serve as an extra screen for road grade and cycling data.<br>
+Until the BLE connection is disconnected, manually or by quitting the App, both devices remain connected.<br>

 # Mechanical Construction of SIMCLINE<br>
 There is an elaborated <b>Instructable</b> available with all the nitty gritty of how to construct and compose the material components of the SIMCLINE.<br>